Manage My Booking

 This city is filled with interesting places to visit, and there is always something to do.
 Here are five things we recommend checking out during your stay.

-Aya SofyaThis building has been a church, a mosque, and is now home to one of the most amazing museums you’re ever likely to see.
+Aya SofyaThroughout history, this iconic building has been a church, a mosque, and a museum, home to one of the most amazing artefacts you’re ever likely to see.
 While the exhibits are all interesting to look at and learn about, what is truly remarkable about this place is the architecture.
 The way this building was constructed is an astonishing achievement – with a 43 meter-wide dome providing quite the spectacle.
 It has been converted back into a mosque in 2020, and prayers are held here five times a day.
 It is still open to visitors of all religions, free-of-charge.

 Topkapi PalaceA place steeped in Turkish history, Topkapi Palace has been the home of many significant figures.
 This includes Mehmet the Conqueror, who built this palace in the 15th century.
-Today, the public arewelcome to enter and explore the building and its various courtyards.
-You’ll find crown jewels, a weapons room, amongst many more interesting things.
+Today, the public are welcome to enter and explore the building and its various courtyards.
+You’ll find crown jewels, a weapons room, and many more interesting.

 Grand BazaarIf you’ve had your fill of historical and cultural landmarks, then a great place to visit is Grand Bazaar, the famous Turkish marketplace.
 With more than 500 places to shop, you won’t have time to see it all – but you should definitely check it out, and have fun bargaining with the owners for a souvenir, piece of jewellery, or perhaps even a carpet!

 Bosphorus CruiseThe views of Istanbul from the outside can be just as impressive as those from within.
-A Bosphorus Cruise will take you down the Bosphorus Straight, right by Istanbul, where you’ll be able to see all the palaces, mansions and mosques the city has to offer.
-The cruises operate at various lengths, so you can choose whatever if suitable for you.
+A Bosphorus Cruise will take you down the Bosphorus Strait, right by Istanbul, where you’ll be able to see all the palaces, mansions and mosques the city has to offer.
+The cruises operate at various lengths, so you can choose the one suitable for you.

 Galata TowerIf it’s spectacular views you’re interested in, then the Galata Tower cannot be missed.
 It offers a full 360 panoramic view of this glorious city from 60 meters high.
 There is a restaurant/café inside, or you could wander around the nearby streets for some fresh, local cuisine – if you’re feeling adventurous.